 An efficient wood stove can be a very simple and effective addition to a modern home.
-But, there are other applications of biomass, which can be used to reduce the environmental impact of buildings, including:
+But there are other applications of biomass that can be used to reduce the environmental impact of buildings, including:

-- wood burning appliances that are EPA certified, and designed to minimize air pollution with lower emissions
+- Wood-burning appliances that are EPA-certified, designed to minimize air pollution through lower emissions

 Biomass energy is not without controversy, though.
 Critics say the wood smoke contains carbon monoxide, nitrogen oxides, and other chemical compounds that harm the environment.
 Plus, growing demand for biomass may be driving the unsustainable harvesting of natural resources.